EricTurnerDev/TimeTracking/README.md

 npx knex seed:run --connection '%APPDATA%\time-tracking (development)\timetracking.sqlite'
 ```

-This works because the knex runs seed file names in alphabetical order, and `clients`, `projects`, and `time_records`
-happen to be in the order that we need them to run in.

 ### Notes

 The seed data is loaded by Knex from CSV files that I generated at mockaroo.com: